TheBosnianHooper/SEP-group18-gallery-dl-fork/README.md

 coverage.py was used for branch coverage for the tests

-screenshots provided in google doc
+screenshots provided in google doc due to issues inputting images

 https://docs.google.com/document/d/1uaWXOiuq792Gg7jwYl5rFXUqrEW7WOBVCVFZTzvl0Bo/edit